Owen Sound Greys: The farm team (1973–1983)

 The Salvagemen had been formed in 1973 as a Junior C team.
 Initially they were members of the Northern Junior D Hockey League but were separated from that group come playoff time.
-Owen Sound endured a five-week layoff between the end of the regular season and the start of what were called the "Super C" playoffs.
+Owen Sound endured a five-week layoff between the end of the regular season and the start of what was called the "Super C" playoffs.
 The "Super C" Champion would be awarded the George S. Dudley Trophy.
 The Salvagemen finally met the Woodstock Navy-Vets but were swept 4-0.

 The next season saw the Salvagemen in a true Junior C group, the Central Junior C Hockey League.
 They finished sixth and last in the regular season, then began the Super C playoffs, which appear to have been established for teams with larger population bases.
 Owen Sound was in an eight-game round-robin with London and the Brantford Gunners; the Salvagemen and the Gunners advanced.
 Owen Sound met Woodstock in the final once again but fared no better, falling in four straight.

 When the Junior B Greys jumped to Junior A, the Salvagemen took their place in the Mid-Ontario Junior B league but couldn't pick up where the Greys had left off.
 They finished sixth in 1975-76 and were swept by Orillia in the first playoff round.
 They placed fifth and out of the playoffs the next year.
 A name change to the Kings didn't help, as they again wound up fifth and on the sidelines in 1977-78.
 The Mid-Ontario loop was wound down at this time and the Kings were placed in the Midwestern Junior B Hockey League.
 The other four teams (Orillia, Barrie, the Oak Ridges Dynes and the Thornhill Thunderbirds) went to the new Central league.

 The Owen Sound Kings changed names again in 1980, becoming the Owen Sound Rutherford Mercurys, known simply as the Mercurys.
 This lasted until 1983.